labianchin/12factor-en_US/presentation.md

 - Never rely on the implicit existence of any system tools
 - Supports reproducible builds
 - Examples of tools: gem/bundle, pip/virtualenv, autoconf, ...
-- Also valid for system tools (like ImageMagick)
-- Vendor system tools that need to be shell out

 HIGH importance